 Another reason for TSCM could be that you have a suspicion that someone is trying to spy upon you.
 This could be a jealous partner, someone from your past, or even someone who simply holds a grudge against you, your business, or something else that you represent.

-While computers are not normally covered as part of standard TSCM sweeps, they are definitely a vector that malicious individuals utilize to eavesdrop upon your information.
+While computers are not normally part of standard TSCM sweeps, they are definitely a vector that malicious individuals utilize to eavesdrop upon your information.

 The interesting thing is that computers do not necessarily have to be connected to a network to communicate information.
 And “badBIOS” is an example of a virus that attacks the underlying hardware of a computer that spreads through the utilization of speakers and microphones.